pcafrica/advanced_programming_2025-2026/lectures/04/04-c++_inheritance_polymorphism.md

 The use of private polymorphism is less common.

 Remember that protected and private inheritance does not implement a strict *"is-a"* relationship.
+These techniques are mentioned here for completeness, but public inheritance is the standard for polymorphism.

 ---